freqtrade/freqtrade/docs/strategy-advanced.md

         return False, None
 ```

+The above is a simple example - there are simpler ways to retrieve trade data like entry-adjustments.

 !!!
 Note
     It is recommended that simple data types are used `[bool, int, float, str]` to ensure no issues when serializing the data that needs to be stored.
-    Storing big junks of data may lead to unintended side-effects, like a database becoming big pretty fast (and as a consequence, also slow).
+    Storing big junks of data may lead to unintended side-effects, like a database becoming big (and as a consequence, also slow).

 !!!
 Warning "Non-serializable data"
     If supplied data cannot be serialized a warning is logged and the entry for the specified `key` will contain `None` as data.